 Our Two Trees Mentors share an intuitive approach to writing.
 We believe a writer’s connection to their knowing can be found through association, divination, nature, and the body.
+Two Trees is a community where novices can find a variety of paths to explore newly-discovered material and where seasoned writers can choose from a menu of options to further develop their voices and work.
 We are also experienced MFA teachers, and award-winning writers.
 You can work with us together in workshops or individually.
 Find out more about us below.

 Elena leads writing workshops and intensives, and is available for coaching and manuscript consultations.